 - Configuring the mirroring of the activity logs to Syslog

-To setup a Slack connection in the plugin:
+To setup a syslog connection in the plugin:

-- Click on DB/Archive/Mirror node in the plugin menu.
+- Click on the Integrations node in the plugin menu.

 - Click the Create a Connection button to launch the connection setup wizard.

-- Select Syslog from the Type of Connection drop down menu in the first step of the wizard.
+- Select Syslog from the Type of Connection drop-down menu in the first step of the wizard and click Next.

-- or a remote syslog server by selecting Send messages to remote syslog server.
+- A remote Syslog server by selecting Send messages to remote syslog server

 - If you select to send the messages to a remote Syslog server, first choose whether you want to connect over TCP or UDP by checking the appropriate checkbox.
-Next, enter the IP address and port of the remote syslog server in the respective placeholders.
+Next, enter the IP address and port of the remote Syslog server in the respective placeholders.
 Check the Enable to use SSL/TLS to connect checkbox.

 - In the last step of the wizard, specify a name for the connection.
-Connection names are just reference for you and can be up to 25 characters long and can only consist of letters, numbers and underscores.
+Connection names are just a reference for you and can be up to 25 characters long and can only consist of letters, numbers, and underscores.

 Configuring the mirroring to Syslog

-Once the Syslog connection is setup you have to configure the plugin to mirror the logs to the newly configured connection by following the below instructions:
+Once the Syslog connection is set up, you have to configure the plugin to mirror the logs to the newly configured connection by following the below instructions:

-- Click on DB/Archive/Mirror in the plugin menu.
+- Click on Integrations in the plugin menu.

 - Navigate to the Mirroring tab and click the Setup an Activity Log Mirror button.

-- In the second step of the wizard specify how often the activity log mirroring process should run.
+- In the second step of the wizard, specify if you want the mirroring to start right away.